top of page

 The Kit

 Just as the Avenger was a very large aircraft, so is Trumpeter's 1/32 version of it.
 The kit comes in a very large and sturdy box, with a total of 17 light gray sprues containing 489 pieces.
 It also comes with a PE and 2 clear sprues.
 The detail is very sharp and the rivets and panel lines not overdone as had been the case on several previous Trumpeter offerings.
 The level of detail is outstanding, from the engine to the front and rear cockpits.
 This may be Trumpeter's best kit up to its date of release.
-Weapons included in the kit include bombs, torpedo, rockets and an auxillary fuel tank.
-Unfortunately, much of the extensive rear cockpit detail will be difficult to see once the model is "buttoned up".
-The cowling is molded in clear so engine detail can be visible.
+Weapons included in the kit include bombs, torpedo, rockets and an auxiliary fuel tank.
+Unfortunately, much of the extensive rear cockpit detail will be difficult to see once the model is "buttoned up" but I intend to keep the large access door open.

 bottom of page